 New Zealand Certificate in Public Health and Health Promotion (Level 5), New Zealand Diploma in Addiction Studies (Applied) (Level 6) or bachelor’s degrees in related health and wellbeing subject areas.

-Changes for 2023 learners
+Changes for new learners

-On 1 November 2022, WITT and the programme you have enrolled in became part of Te Pūkenga – New Zealand Institute of Skills and Technology .
+WITT and this programme are part of Te Pūkenga – New Zealand Institute of Skills and Technology .